 After the London Eye, we went to meet Desh’s sister for the first time.
 It was also Desh’s first time meeting her too.
 Her sister ended up being super cool and took us on an amazing tour of London.
-We traveled to Picadilly Circus, the Theatre district, Soho, the Red Light District and China Town.
+We traveled to Piccadilly Circus, the Theatre District, Soho, the Red Light District, and China Town.
 We ate authentic Chinese food and enjoyed bubble tea as a beverage.
 I had a blast.
-We called it a night early, as you could imagine the jet lag was kicking in.
+We called it a night early, as you could imagine, the jet lag was kicking in.

 Once we got to the hotel we wanted to explore London some more, so we walked around the area passing the Imperial War Museum and a bunch of other attractions until we miraculously found a WiFi booth.
 My mom is either a psychic or has perfect timing because she happened to Facetime me at that very moment.
 I shared with her the key points of my day and showed her the double-decker buses that passed by.
 I was so excited to be in London.
 I wish I could’ve stayed forever.